Welcome to the kitchen with Dadcook!

 If you have time, cover the bowl and let it rest in the refrigerator for 30 minutes: this will make your crepes much more elastic.

-Cooking the Bases
+Cooking the bases

 Cook about one minute per side until they are slightly golden.

-Cooling and Assembling
+Cooling and assembly

-Place the rolls in the pink silicone mold and cover the surface with more béchamel, a generous sprinkle of Grana Padano, and a drizzle of extra virgin olive oil to ensure a delicious crust.
+Place the rolls in the pink silicone mold and cover the surface with more béchamel, a generous sprinkle of Grana Padano and a drizzle of extra virgin olive oil to ensure a delicious crust.

-Final Cooking
+Final cooking

 At this point, place the mold in the air fryer and cook at 356°F for about 8-10 minutes, until the surface is perfectly gratinated.

-If you’re preparing the crepes for more than 4 people and need more space, you can opt for traditional oven cooking (static at 392°F for 15 minutes).
+If you’re preparing crepes for more than 4 people and need more space, you can opt for traditional oven cooking (static at 392°F for 15 minutes).

-Plating and Tasting
+Plating and tasting

 Enjoy your meal!

-STORAGE TIPS AND VARIATIONS:
+STORAGE, TIPS AND VARIATIONS:

 Storage:

-Dadcook’s Tips
+Dadcook’s tips

 Variations

-Green Touch: If you want a more complete dish, add sautéed spinach or artichoke hearts inside the filling along with the béchamel.
+Green touch: If you want a more complete dish, add sautéed spinach or artichoke hearts inside the filling along with the béchamel.

-💬 Did you try this recipe?
+💬 Have you tried this recipe?

 I hope these crepes with my HOMEMADE BÉCHAMEL bring lots of flavor and warmth to your table!